uspass/Tuya-Water-Leak-Sensor/README.md

 The event sequence is as follows:
-When an event appears, water over the terminals (or I suspect battery low, never tried that), EFM powers on ESP by opening Q3.
+When an event appears, water over the terminals (or I suspect battery low, never tried that), MCU powers on ESP by opening Q3.
-Probably sends also a reset (6).
-ESP gets somehow the event type (water leak or battery low), connects to WiFi, establish the communication with the cloud and sends info to the cloud.
+ESP gets the event type (water leak or battery status), connects to WiFi, establish the communication with the cloud and sends info to the cloud.
-It's unclear if it uses GPIO5 to read the event type or to send something like task done.
-Anyway, after that, EFM cuts down ESP power and looks for the next event.
+After that, MCU cuts down ESP power and looks for the next event.
 All that takes like 3-5 seconds.